cmu-hgc-mac/HGC_DB_postgres/documentation/pg_hba_documentation.md

 local   all             all                                         scram-sha-256
 # IPv4 local connections:
 host    all             all             127.0.0.1/32                scram-sha-256
-host    all             all             mycomp1.phys.school.edu     trust host    all             all             mycomp2.phys.school.edu     trust host    all             all             mycomp3.phys.school.edu     trust host    all             all             192.168.0.1/32              trust
+host    all             all             mycomp1.phys.school.edu     trust ## OGP host    all             all             mycomp2.phys.school.edu     trust ## Gantry host    all             all             mycomp3.phys.school.edu     trust ## Test stand host    all             all             192.168.0.1/32              trust ## Shipping
 ```

 **note**: